 Major Concerns Surrounding Communities Amidst COVID 19

-While initial responses have been promising, as the pandemic continues there are a number of unforeseen long-term consequences of our isolation:
+While initial responses have been promising, as the pandemic continues, there are several unforeseen long-term consequences of our isolation:

 - To begin with, while social media has become increasingly important to many people, reliance on these platforms has its drawbacks.
 Not everyone has access to or is comfortable with technology and reliable Wi-Fi.
-It also can’t replace the unexpected, informal face-to-face meetings that have been lost as a result of people’s reduced mobility – on the street, in community centres, and in so-called “third spaces.”
+It also can’t replace the unexpected, informal face-to-face meetings lost due to people’s reduced mobility – on the street, in community centres, and so-called “third spaces.”
 Many common areas remain locked or restricted, limiting opportunities for accidental and spontaneous community encounters that are difficult to sustain through scheduled online discussions.
 People are claiming that they have been ‘zoomed out.’
 In any event, current evidence suggests that social media and face-to-face communication work best together.

-- Third, the development of a strong sense of community is simply one aspect of the picture.
+- Third, developing a strong sense of community is simply one aspect of the picture.
 On the other hand, we have generational strife, disagreements over public health laws, and debates over the pace and priority for easing lockdown.
-Cutbacks have damaged community infrastructure in recent years, but community development in various forms has continued to play a role in many of the most vulnerable regions, providing residents with the skills and confidence to step up when needed.
+Cutbacks have damaged community infrastructure in recent years.
+Still, community development in various forms has continued to play a role in many of the most vulnerable regions, providing residents with the skills and confidence to step up when needed.

 Communities taking action

 We’ve witnessed a strong local response across Australia, with community organisations modifying or extending programmes to meet new and significant demands.
-Community organisations play an important role in providing emergency food, providing Aboriginal Support and supporting victims of domestic violence, as well as assisting people who are forced to self-isolate by providing practical services and information – all while grappling with new ways of working and social distancing measures.
+Community organisations play an essential role in providing emergency food, providing Aboriginal Support and supporting victims of domestic violence, as well as assisting people who are forced to self-isolate by delivering valuable services and information – all while grappling with new ways of working and social distancing measures.

-It’s amazing to see community groups play such a powerful, positive, and necessary role when many individuals continue to endure great challenges, especially those who are most at risk.
+It’s fantastic to see community groups play such a powerful, positive, and necessary role when many individuals continue to endure significant challenges, especially those at risk.

 Staffing concerns, income and reserve depletion, and the need to change to new methods of working remain key concerns, according to groups, and might have substantial repercussions on how they deliver their job now, as well as in the medium to long term.
 In addition to organisational pressures, organisations have noted an increase in demand for their services, which is expected to persist even when some social distancing measures are lifted.

 As the effects of the crisis manifest, it’s critical that they’re recognised, acknowledged, and supported so that their vital job can continue and adapt to the new “normal” that will remain for some time.
-This entails not only enough, appropriate, and timely resources, but also access to personal protective equipment (PPE) and key worker status if these are required to keep people safe and supported.
+This entails enough appropriate and timely resources and access to personal protective equipment (PPE) and critical worker status if these are required to keep people safe and supported.

 We’ve already used the information we’ve gathered to inform how funding and policy might adapt to this catastrophe, and we’ll keep highlighting the needs and priorities of aboriginal communities in Australia in the coming weeks and months.
 For more info, visit CISAU.